8 Ways to Avoid Being Unlikeable

 A Skill Worth Developing

-However, this ability to understand and analyse feelings help you perceive the effects of your actions on others and identify unpleasant behaviors that could compromise your likability.
+However, this ability to understand and analyze feelings help you perceive the effects of your actions on others and identify unpleasant behaviors that could compromise your likability.
 Possessing a high emotional intelligence may even help you avoid people who use this very same skill with evil motives.